AheheXx1982/wenxin/README_EN.md

 ## 📖 Project Overview

-When I first encountered this theme, its play of light and shadow was as dazzling as a surging galaxy, leaving me utterly enchanted.
-Thanks to my dual "wisdom eyes" of nearsightedness and presbyopia, I could appreciate its charm.
-However, since the hostess has been too busy with work to update it, and my own technical skills are rather limited, I was almost at a loss at the beginning.
+At first sight of this theme, its beauty of light and shadow was like the surging of the galaxy, intoxicating to the soul.
+Thanks to my double “wise eyes” of nearsightedness and presbyopia, I could still appreciate it.
+However, since the hostess has been too busy with work to update it, and my own technical level is quite limited, I was almost at a loss in the beginning.

-Fortunately, I’m not too old yet and still able to tinker around.
-After some effort, I finally achieved a modest result.
-At least it works fine for my own use.
-Moreover, I made a few necessary and optional tweaks to the original theme to improve and enhance system performance.
-By my rough estimation, this spirit of innovation already deserves a five-star rating~
+Fortunately, I am not yet old, still able to toss around a little.
+After all, in those years I was also a reinstallation expert.
+After some effort, I finally achieved a little result.
+At least for my own use, there is not much problem.
+Moreover, I have made some necessary and unnecessary modifications on the basis of the original theme, to improve and enhance system performance.
+By rough estimate, the innovation index has already reached a five-star level~

-Thanks to the original author and to Cosine for their contributions and guidance, and also to myself for being diligent and so eager to learn.
-To be honest, just half a month ago I didn’t even know how to use GitHub or VS Code.
-Despite all the difficulties, my passion has never wavered.
-Sometimes, just to fix a piece of code, this “old fellow” could still stay up until 4:30 in the morning—truly proving that age is no barrier, and that the old ox still has plenty of strength left~
+Thanks to the original author and to Cosine for their contributions and guidance, and also to myself for being so diligent and having such strong willpower to learn.
+To be honest, half a month ago I didn’t even know how to use GitHub or VS Code.
+Despite all the difficulties, my enthusiasm never waned.
+Sometimes, just to tweak a bit of code, this old fellow could even stay up until 4:30 in the morning.
+Such perseverance is enough to move even a rich lady~

-Special thanks to ChatGPT, Gemini, Tongyi Lingma, and its foreign cousin Qoder.
-Under my warm care and meticulous guidance, they worked together in harmony and finally managed to deliver a barely acceptable answer sheet.
-This even made my IQ soar instantly from 250 to 250+, marking a reverse evolution from human to (programming) ape.
-Perhaps this is what people mean by the true essence of “returning to simplicity.” ~
+Special thanks to ChatGPT, Gemini, Tongyi Lingma, and its little foreign cousin Qoder.
+Under my kind care and meticulous guidance, they worked hand in hand and finally managed to produce a barely acceptable answer.
+This miracle even made my IQ soar from 250 to 250+, achieving a reverse evolution from human to (program) ape.
+Perhaps, this is the very essence of what they call “returning to simplicity.” ~

 ---